 C.3 Resident Advisory Board (RAB) Comments. (a) Did the RAB(s) provide comments to the PHA Plan?
-HACA will hold a meeting on November 14, 2017 at 10:00AM (Pathways at Georgian Manor 110 Bolles Circle 78753) to be held in conjunction with the Citywide Advisory Board Meeting.
-Y N ∑ □ If yes, comments must be submitted by the PHA as an attachment to the PHA Plan.
+On November 14, 2017 at 10:00AM (Pathways at Georgian Manor 110 Bolles Circle 78753) HACA held a Public Hearing in conjunction with the Citywide Advisory Board Meeting.
+Y N X □ If yes, comments must be submitted by the PHA as an attachment to the PHA Plan.
 PHAs must also include a narrative describing their analysis of the RAB recommendations and the decisions made on these recommendations.
 C.4 Certification by State or Local Officials.
 Form HUD 50077-SL, Certification by State or Local Officials of PHA Plans Consistency with the Consolidated Plan, must be submitted by the PHA as an electronic attachment to the PHA Plan.
 D Statement of Capital Improvements .
 Required in all years for all PHAs completing this form that administer public housing and receive funding from the Capital Fund Program (CFP).
 D.1 Capital Improvements.
 Include a reference here to the most recent HUD-approved 5-Year Action Plan (HUD-50075.2) and the date that it was approved by HUD.
+HUD 50075.1 attached.
 See HUD Form 50075.2 approved by HUD on 04/01/2016.
 E.1 RAD Choice Mobility